 To put this into perspective, sugar is often hiding in places where you might not look: ketchup, salad dressing, sauces, and yogurt.
 For instance, a bowl of bran cereal with raisins has about 19 grams of sugar and a peanut chocolate candy bar has about 20 grams of sugar.
 Both dangerously close to your recommended daily amount!

 Sugar comes from many sources.
-The most common are from sugarcane, sugar beets, and corn.
+The most common is from sugarcane, sugar beets, and corn.
 Many people think sugars such as honey, agave, or brown sugar are better for you because they are “natural.”
 This is not true.
 Sugar is sugar—no matter where it comes from.

 What is the difference between fructose and glucose and why is that important?

-Although the sugars are digested similarly, what sets fructose and glucose apart is how our bodies react to each one.
+Although the sugars are digested similarly, what sets fructose and glucose apart are how our bodies react to each one.
 Each cell in our body – particularly those in our brain – thrive on glucose to convert energy into nutrients and to eliminate waste.
 That ‘low sugar’ feeling you experience, often at the end of the day, is actually your body craving glucose.
-But, if you eat too much sugar or carbohydrates, the excess glucose is converted to glycogen for temporary storage, and is deposited in the liver to be used when the body needs additional energy.
+But, if you eat too much sugar or carbohydrates, the excess glucose is converted to glycogen for temporary storage and is deposited in the liver to be used when the body needs additional energy.
 This “storage unit” kicks into gear after a workout or in between meals when your body needs a boost.
 If the energy is not used, however, it will turn into triglycerides.
 Triglycerides are what cause high levels of blood fat.

 Most simply put, glucose is good and gives your body energy.
 But, if you eat too much sugar the excess is stored in your liver and unless your body needs the energy, it will turn into fat.
 Fructose, unlike glucose, is not used by any part of your body and it either resides in your liver as a triglyceride or is converted to uric acid.
 Uric acid contributes to gout.
 (Unfamiliar with gout— think Henry VIII…not a good image!)

-Excess fructose is actually seven times more cell damaging than excess glucose.
+Excess fructose is actually seven times more cell-damaging than excess glucose.
 Fructose is also a major contributor to obesity.
 A high triglyceride level, courtesy of excess fructose, can be associated with heart disease due to thickening of the artery walls.

 The sugar found in fruits and vegetables is a naturally occurring form of fructose.
 Although the body handles sugars naturally present in fruits and vegetables in a similar way to added sugars, the benefits of vitamins, minerals, antioxidants, and fiber make eating fruits and veggies worthwhile for your diet.
 In addition, the fiber in the fruit and vegetables slows down the rate at which your body digests the sugar, thus decreasing the glycemic impact.
 On average, you should have between 5 and 9 servings of fruit and vegetables per day.